Pediatric acid-base and electrolyte disorders

 Some children have few symptoms, but your child’s doctor knows to watch or test for signs of acid-base disorders because your child has a disease or condition that can cause the disorders.

-How are Pediatric Acid-base and Electrolyte Disorders diagnosed?
+How are pediatric acid-base and electrolyte disorders diagnosed?

 If your child’s kidneys or lungs fail to work as they should, your child might get an acid-base disorder.
 The problem is caused when your child’s kidneys or lungs are not balancing acid and bases in the body.
 It’s important to find out if your child has an acid-base disorder so doctors can treat the problem before it becomes worse.

 Your child’s doctor will examine your child for signs or symptoms of an acid-base disorder and review your child’s medical history.
 Usually, doctors recognize the conditions and diseases that can lead to disorders, such as diabetes.
-The doctor may order tests to confirm the diagnosis, including:

 • Urine pH - Your child will be asked to provide a urine sample.
 Unlike other urine tests that may be sent to a laboratory, this sample is tested immediately.
 The healthcare provider will insert a dipstick into the urine.
 Color changes in the dipstick indicate the level of acid in your child’s urine.